DurrLab/C3VD/README.md

 Rendered ground truth files are saved in the *render* folder.

 ## Sample Video Sequence
 A sample raw video sequence from the dataset is available for download [HERE](https://drive.google.com/file/d/1Ddeq5Dm4tx7cMRTZBu3CN3otsGu2_kY1/view?usp=sharing).
 Once uncompressed, the folder is ready to be run by the programs.

+## Visualize Coverage Map
+To visualize a coverage map similar to Figure 9 in the manuscript, open the coverage_map.obj output from rendergt in MeshLab and apply a 'Per Face Color Function' (Filters->Color Creation and Processing->Per Face Color Function) with the following values:

+* func r = 255
+* func g = 255-255*wtu0
+* func b = 255-255*wtu0
+* func alpha = 255

+You must also set the Face Color to 'Face', not 'Mesh' or 'User-Def'.

 ## Reference
 If you find our work useful in your research, please consider citing our paper: